Main navigation

 How to effectively and ethically engage with AI tools is one of many key questions facing Ohio State educators.
 Given the fast-evolving nature of Generative AI, no single office can tackle all related instructional challenges.
 Fortunately, various university departments have embraced a collaborative approach, significantly contributing to the guidance and resources available.
 Resources listed here are available from a diverse group of collaborators that has come together to offer both centralized and distributed support to educators as they navigate the impact of AI on teaching and learning.

-• The Michael V. Drake Institute for Teaching and Learning offers programming and guidance about the implications that Artificial Intelligence has on instruction.
+• The Michael V. Drake Institute for Teaching and Learning will expand programming and guidance about the implications that Artificial Intelligence has on instruction.
 Instructors can attend workshops on AI infused course design, integrating AI in assignments, and prompting GenAI or request a consultation to discuss issues and seek guidance on evidence-informed approaches to teaching.

 • The Center for the Study and Teaching of Writing works with instructors to address the complex intellectual activities of reading, speaking, and writing in the context of Generative AI, which are essential for engagement in academic, professional, and public spheres